 In previous work [1-3], we introduced the software stack HPC-ABDS (High Performance Computing enhanced Apache Big Data Stack) shown online [4] and in Figure 1.
 These were combined with an application analysis [5-7] and used to motivate an approach to high performance data analytics including identification of a benchmarking set [8, 9].
 In this paper we focus on the stack of Figure 1 and describe its capabilities; inevitably this implies the paper has a review focus with original research correspondingly to the novel integration implied by the HPC-ABDS concept.
 Further details of the stack can be found in an online course [10] that includes a section with approximately one slide (and associated lecture video) for each entry in Figure 1.
 Links for all the technologies of Figure 1 can be found online [4, 10].

 Figure 1 collects together much existing relevant data processing software coming from either HPC or commodity sources.
 This is termed HPC-ABDS as many critical core components of the commodity stack (such as Hadoop and Hbase) come from open source projects while HPC is needed to bring performance and other parallel computing capabilities [11].
-Note that Apache is the largest but not only source of open source software; we believe Apache Foundation is a critical leader in the Big Data open source software movement and use it to label for full big data software ecosystem.
+Note that Apache is the largest but not only source of open source software; we believe Apache Foundation is a critical leader in the Big Data open source software movement and use it to label full big data software ecosystem.
 The figure also includes proprietary systems as they illustrate key capabilities and often motivate open source equivalents.

 The software is broken up into layers so that one can discuss software systems in smaller groups.
 The layers where there is especial opportunity to integrate HPC are colored green in figure.
 We note that data systems that we construct from this software can run interoperably on virtualized or non-virtualized environments aimed at key scientific data analysis problems.
 Most of ABDS emphasizes scalability but not performance and one of our goals is to produce high performance environments.
 Here there is clear need for better node performance and support of accelerators like Xeon-Phi and GPU’s.
 Figure 2 contrasts modern ABDS and HPC stacks illustrating most of the 21 layers and labelling on left with layer number used in Figure 1.
 The omitted layers in Figure 2 are Interoperability, DevOps, Monitoring and Security (layers 7, 6, 4, 3) which are all important and clearly applicable to both HPC and ABDS.
 We also add an extra layer “language” not discussed in Figure 1.